kreatolinux/.github/profile/README.md

 # Try it out!
 One of the easiest ways to try Kreato Linux is by using Docker.

-Our images exist both in GitHub Packages and Docker Hub.
+Our images exist in GitHub Packages, Docker Hub and git.kreato.dev.
 You can pull from whatever you want.
 The result will be the same.

-Pull the image: `docker pull kreato/builder:latest` or `docker pull ghcr.io/kreatolinux/builder:latest`
+Pull the image: `docker pull kreato/builder:latest` or `docker pull ghcr.io/kreatolinux/builder:latest` or `docker pull git.kreato.dev/kreatolinux/builder:latest`

 And run it: `docker run -it kreato/builder bash`